atmajs/a-di/Readme.md

 _Highly inspired by [Autofac.NET](https://autofac.org/)_

 > We have tried to accommodate all the best DI and IoC practices for JavaScript

-`var di = new Di;`
+`const di = new Di;`

 ##### &#9776;